 Over the past several years, the Right to Know effort has gained significant momentum.
 Through marches, rallies, petitions, social media, and targeted outreach campaigns, consumers are demanding that the government respect their right to know what’s in their food by labeling GMOs.
-In the United States, there are major campaigns underway focused on GMO labeling policies: many states have bills before their legislatures, and in Washington state there will be an initiative on the November, 2013 ballot.
+In the United States, there are major campaigns underway focused on GMO labeling policies: many states have bills before their legislatures, and there are measures on the 2014 ballot in both Oregon and Colorado.

 For a map and more information state-by-state, visit Right to Know GMO!

 There are November 2014 ballot measures in both Oregon and Colorado.

 Click here for the Oregon Right to Know website.
 Yes on 92!

 Non-GMO Project Statement in support of measure 92:

 The Non-GMO Project supports mandatory labeling of genetically engineered foods, in Measure 92, and eventually all across the U.S. The voluntary labeling system offered by the Non-GMO Project is not a substitute for mandatory GMO labeling, because we need transparency throughout the entire food system.

 Click here for the Colorado Right to know website.
 Yes on 105!

 Learn key points to use when discussing GMOs and labeling in our Communications Toolkit Webinar.

 FAQ brochure to download, print and distribute.